AMITNKALRA/Project-Fuschia/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or feedback, please contact us at [ecofurni@example.com](mailto:ecofurni@example.com).
+For any inquiries or feedback, please contact us at [amit.kalra@sjsu.edu](mailto:amit.kalra@sjsu.edu).

 Thank you for supporting EcoFurni!
 Let's work together to create a more sustainable future. 🌱